Kill Bill: The Whole Bloody Affair poster

 The First Threshold at 61 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This shows the protagonist's commitment to Armed with her Hanzo sword, The Bride arrives at the House of Blue Leaves in Tokyo to confront O-Ren Ishii, actively choosing to enter the world of her former life and begin her bloody campaign., moving from reaction to action.

 At 124 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat Budd buries The Bride alive in a coffin after ambushing her with rock salt, marking a false defeat where her seemingly unstoppable momentum is halted and she faces her most helpless moment., fundamentally raising what's at risk.
+Notably, this crucial beat Budd buries The Bride alive in a coffin after ambushing her with rock salt, marking a false defeat where her seemingly unstoppable momentum is halted and she faces her most helpless moment., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 185 minutes (75% through) represents the emotional nadir.
 Here, Bill reveals that The Bride's daughter B.B.
-Is alive, shattering The Bride's entire understanding of her four-year quest and the foundation of her grief-fueled revenge mission., shows the protagonist at their lowest point.
+Is alive, shattering The Bride's entire understanding of her four-year quest and the foundation of her grief-fueled revenge mission., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 197 minutes initiates the final act resolution at 80% of the runtime.
 After putting B.B.
 To bed, The Bride chooses to confront Bill not with rage but with clarity, understanding that she must end this cycle to reclaim her life and become the mother her daughter deserves., demonstrating the transformation achieved throughout the journey.